Infineon/optiga-trust-m-overview/docs/OPTIGA™ Trust M Solution Reference Manual.md

 #### OpenApplication

-This command is used to open an application on the OPTIGA™.
-Since after cold or warm Reset all applications residing on the OPTIGA™ are closed, an application has to be opened before using it.
+This command is used to open an application on the OPTIGA™ Trust M. Since after cold or warm Reset all applications residing on the OPTIGA™ Trust M are closed, an application has to be opened before using it.
 This command initializes the application context.
 This command might be issued multiple times as well to re-initialize an already opened application